dannyhlee/intellij_sbt_multi_jar_project/README.md

 ### aim: multiple jars in a single folder/project

 My goal was to create multiple thin jars in a single folder.
 It was necessary to break each function out into its own module/folder.
-This example has 8 methods written by [@edwardreed1](https://github.com/EdwardReed1) for our [project 2](https://github.com/EdwardReed1/revature_project_2).
+This example has 8 methods written by [@edwardreed1](https://github.com/EdwardReed1) for our Revature [project 2](https://github.com/EdwardReed1/revature_project_2).

 They are:
 - findAverageRank